Table 3.10-2. Antibiotic treatment for infective endocarditis caused by microorganisms other than streptococci and staphylococci

 Tropheryma whipplei

-a Six-week treatment is recommended in patients with symptoms persisting for >3 months and in those with a prosthetic valve.
+a Treatment lasting 6 weeks is recommended in patients with symptoms persisting for >3 months and in those with a prosthetic valve.
+2015 AHA guidelines allow aqueous penicillin G 18-30 million units/d in place of ampicillin.

 c Regimen recommended in Enterococcus faecalis infection.
 It is the treatment of choice for aminoglycoside-resistant E faecalis species.
 Ineffective for Enterococcus faecium.